Live From EuropeSaturday, July 4

 Weltflüchtlingstag: Bündnis fordert Umdenken und mehr Flüchtlingsschutz Organisationen, Verbände und Kirchen haben ein Umdenken in Bezug auf den Schutz Geflüchteter gefordert.
 Besonders stark kritisierte das Bündnis den politischen Diskurs.

-die zeit · about 3 hours ago
+die zeit · 15 days ago

 Live From Europe